nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 # Bangazon API

-Built using Python, Django, and the Django REST Framewor for serving data to the related [client-side application](https://github.com/nss-day-cohort-38/bangazon-ecommerce-web-app-ark-moon) via HTTP request.
+Built using Python, Django, and the Django REST Framework for serving data to the related [client-side application](https://github.com/nss-day-cohort-38/bangazon-ecommerce-web-app-ark-moon) via HTTP request.

 ## Our ERD: